Jagjivan Ram: Early life and education

-Jagjivan Ram was born at Chandwa near Arrah in Bihar into the Chamar caste of Indian Caste System.
+Jagjivan Ram was born on April 5, 1908 in Chandwa village near Ara, the headquarters of Shahabad district of Bengal Presidency (now Bhojpur (Ara) district of Bihar) into a family belonging to the Chamar (Dalit) community.
 He had an elder brother, Sant Lal, and three sisters.
 His father Sobhi Ram was with the British Indian Army, posted at Peshawar, but later resigned due to some differences, and bought farming land in his native village Chandwa and settled there.
 He also became a Mahant of the Shiv Narayani sect, and being skilled in calligraphy, illustrated many books for the sect that were distributed locally.

 Young Jagjivan attended a local school in January 1914.
 Upon the premature death of his father, Jagjivan and his mother Vasanti Devi were left in a harsh economic situation.
 He joined Aggrawal Middle School in Arrah in 1920, where the medium of instruction was English for the first time, and joined Arrah Town School in 1922.
 It was here that he faced caste discrimination for the first time, yet remained unfazed.
 An often cited incident occurred in this school; there was a tradition of having two water pots in the school, one for Hindus and another for Muslims.
-Jagjivan drank water from the Hindu pot, and because he was from an untouchable class, the matter was reported to the Principal, who placed a third pot for untouchables in the school.
+Jagjivan drank water from the Hindu pot, and because he was from an untouchable class, the matter was reported to the Principal, who placed a third pot for dalits in the school.
 Jagjivan broke this pot twice in protest, until the Principal decided against placing the third pot.
 A turning point in his life came in 1925, when Pt.
 Madan Mohan Malviya visited his school, and impressed by his welcome address, invited him to join the Banaras Hindu University.

 Jagjivan Ram passed his matriculation in the first division and joined the Banaras Hindu University (BHU) in 1927, where he was awarded the Birla scholarship, and passed his Inter Science Examination.
 While at BHU, he organised the scheduled castes to protest against social discrimination.
 As a Dalit student, he was denied basic services like meals in his hostel and haircuts by local barbers.
 A Dalit barber would arrive occasionally to trim his hair.
 Eventually, Jagjivan left BHU and continued his education at Calcutta University.
 In 2007, the BHU set up a Babu Jagjivan Ram Chair in its faculty of social sciences to study caste discrimination and economic backwardness.

 He received a B. Sc. degree from the University of Calcutta in 1931, where again he organised conferences to draw attention toward issues of discrimination, and also participated in the anti-untouchability movement started by Mahatma Gandhi.